 Note: This page contains side effects data for the generic drug ketoprofen.
 It is possible that some of the dosage forms included below may not apply to the brand name Orudis.

 It is possible that some side effects of Orudis may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to ketoprofen: oral capsule, oral capsule extended release, oral tablet, oral tablet enteric coated, oral tablet extended release

-Along with its needed effects, ketoprofen (the active ingredient contained in Orudis) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, ketoprofen (the active ingredient contained in Orudis) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking ketoprofen:More common
+If any of the following side effects occur while taking ketoprofen, check with your doctor immediately:More common

 - Abdominal pain